-The tunnel went straight in for several rods before opening onto a large ledge at the edge of a huge natural cavern.
-Faolan was surprised by the natural light cast in bright pockets, like
+They followed the tunnel straight in for several rods before it opened onto a large ledge at the edge of a huge natural cavern.
+Faolan was surprised by the natural light cast in bright

-sunlight through a forest canopy.
-He looked up and saw six huge rectangular vents cut into the ceiling in two rows of three.
+pockets, like sunlight through a forest canopy.
+He looked up and saw nine huge rectangular vents cut into the ceiling in three rows of three.

 The older dwarf chuckled.
 “Did you think we lived in darkness?”

 Faolan looked up into one of the cone-shaped vents several rods in depth.
 “How did you get up there to cut them?”

 “From the top, of course.”
-The dwarf laughed and a shook his head.
+The dwarf laughed and shook his head.
 “Our engineers marked the path of the sun to give us the most light.
 Then our miners cut shafts down.

 On the cavern floor a small town was laid out with flat-roofed stone buildings.
 Most of the smaller houses had plants in pots around them and on the roofs.
 Some of the larger houses had

 small flower beds as well.
 Near the edge of the town was a large, two-story building with fruit trees in huge stone planters as well as two gardens of forest plants.

-A wide path was cut in the wall of the cavern leading down to the floor in a gentle slope, and the party went down and then through the town to the palace on the far side.
-Faolan suspected
+A wide path was cut in the wall of the cavern leading down to the floor in a gentle slope, and the party went down and through the town to the palace on the far side.
+Faolan suspected that

 few strangers had ever been here by the reaction of the dwarves who came out of their homes to gawk at him and Badger as they went by.